joannafesalbon02/ragfood/README.md

 The food dataset was expanded and enriched to improve retrieval quality and answer relevance.

 ### Database includes:
-- **35+ total food entries**
+- Enhanced food database showcase (35 items) 15 in Week 2 and 20 in Week 3
 - **20 newly added enhanced food items**
-- broader cuisine representation
+- Broader cuisine representation
-- more health-conscious options
+- More health-conscious options
-- more comfort food entries
+- More comfort food entries
-- improved metadata for semantic retrieval
+- Improved metadata for semantic retrieval

 ---